Manny-Munoz/GNS3-Networking-Project/readme.md

 See the script output for the exact path to your `.htpasswd` file.

----

 For more details, see the comments in the [`generate_ssl_certs.sh`](./scripts/generate_ssl_certs.sh) script.

 ---

-For more details, see the comments in the `named.conf.zones` and `db.example.com` files.

 ### 6. Configure NTP Server and Clients